alex1431999/Medivialyzer/README.md

 savvy you can also clone the repo and make a build yourself.

 #### Why isn't my loot updating?
-The loot file takes about 30 minutes to update.
-You can force an update by logging out and back in.
-This is a limitation by the game that we have to work around.
+The loot file updates about every 25-50 mob kills.
+It will only update once the loot window overflows.
+That means you will always be behind a certain amount of kills.

+To force an update you need to log out of the game.
+Doing that is recommended after every hunt since it's the only way to make sure all you loot has been counted.

+There is an [open ticket](https://discord.com/channels/433936691431211009/1322161666527334411/1322161666527334411) with the Medivia team to update the behaviour to be better suited for Medivialyzer.

 If relogging does not fix it, make sure you have enabled the `automatically save loot messages to text file` in your Medivia settings under `Console`